realSZ27/tosho-ddl/README.md

 ## Setup JDownloader
 *Note: You don't have to use the docker container I provided as an example.
 Any instance will work.*

-In `Advanced Settings`, turn on the `Deprecated Api` and restart JDownloader.
+In `Advanced Settings`, turn on `Deprecated Api`, off `Deprecated Api Localhost Only` and restart JDownloader.
 ![jdownloader.png](images/jdownloader.png)